 Different Types of SNTs:

-1. Third-Party SNT: A third-party SNT is funded with assets belonging to someone other than the beneficiary, such as a parent, grandparent, or other family member.
+Third-Party SNT: A third-party SNT is funded with assets belonging to someone other than the beneficiary, such as a parent, grandparent, or other family member.
 These trusts are commonly used to supplement the beneficiary’s needs without affecting their eligibility for government benefits.
+This is the most common type of SNT funded by life insurance policies.

 How Does a Special Needs Trust Work?